Factbox: Uber's sprawling ambitions

-SAN FRANCISCO Uber Technologies Inc has pursued a slew of businesses beyond taxi service to augment growth.
+SAN FRANCISCO (Reuters) - Uber Technologies Inc has pursued a slew of businesses beyond taxi service to augment growth.
 Its ambitions run the gamut from motorcycles to flying cars.

 The original Uber model is a luxury black-car service available at the touch of a mobile app.